 Cao Fei is no stranger to the subject of Chinese urbanism, and Whose Utopia? is a classic example of her prowess and ingenuity as an artist.
 Cao Fei’s interest in generating multimedia art that touches on social commentary has placed her as China’s leading artist born after the Cultural Revolution.
 So, what’s Whose Utopia? all about?

 Whose Utopia? is a color film which is 19 minutes 58 seconds long.
 It was originally commissioned by the Siemens Arts Program back in 2005.
 The projector-style video is based on the work and social lives of assembly line workers at OSRAM’s light bulb factory in the Pearl River Delta in China.
-This is an area that has received huge numbers of emigrants from inland provinces seeking work and better lives in the wake of Beijing’s booming economy.
+This area has received huge numbers of immigrants from inland provinces seeking work and better lives in the wake of Beijing’s booming economy.

 What happened at the factory?